nickpapciak/Notes/Math 3510/Notes for 3510.md

-# Chapter 8: Differential Forms and Integration on Manifold
+# Chapter 8: Differential Forms and Integration on Manifolds

 ## 8.2 Differential Forms